Before you start

 Reference range adoption

-To import multiple PDFs at once — for example, several years of annual blood work — select or drag multiple files at the same time. getbased processes them one at a time, showing you the preview for each file in sequence.
-A counter tells you which file you are on (e.g., “File 2 of 5”).
+To import multiple reports at once, select or drag multiple files. getbased processes them one at a time and shows the preview for each file in sequence.
+A counter tells you which file you are on.
 For each file you can Confirm to save or Skip to discard and move on.
-If a file fails due to a network error, getbased retries it once automatically before offering the option to skip.
-The dashboard refreshes once at the end of the batch rather than after every file.Back up your data before a large batch import using Settings → Backup & Restore or by exporting a JSON snapshot first.
+If a file fails due to a network error, getbased retries it once automatically before offering the option to skip.Per-file import history

-Scanned PDFs and image imports
+Scanned PDFs and images

 - Hormones — testosterone, estradiol, cortisol, DHEA, insulin